Pupils at Gorsey Bank were delighted to meet their local MP, Esther McVey, when she came into school last week.

-Our focus this year was on the environment, encouraging pupils to create work and take part in debates about climate change and how best to protect the future of the planet.
+Our focus this year was on the environment, encouraging pupils to create work and take part in debates around climate change and how best to protect the future of the planet.
 We examined the outcomes of the G7 climate meeting in June and discussed COP26, the United Nations Climate Change Conference, currently taking place in Glasgow.

 All of our pupils were incredibly interested in the topic and came up with some fantastic ideas about how we can all help to look after the environment.

-Esther McVey MP said: “It’s very important for children to be taught about politics at a young age.
+“It’s very important for children to be taught about politics at a young age.
 It teaches leadership skills, how to communicate and how to be tenacious in adversity.

 “It was also great to see so many young people talking about big topics which will affect the future generations.”